Kenya-Rae/Kenya-s-Portfolio/README.md

 - Fatal error when pushing my commits to my repository.
 Due to file sizing, I had to resize/compress my files in to smaller files to fit the capcity of GitHub.
 - Carousel images where taking up a lot of space within the larger screen views.
 As well as this, changing the size made the postioning of the photo allign to the left.
 Leaving a big amount of space on the right.
 Removing .w-100 from the class element allowed me to size the images according to screen size.
 Using media-queries.
 - Footer wasnt staying in postion and content meet with the footer once placed at the bottom.
 I had used sticky element and some styling to position my footer correctly.
 I provided some elements with a margin bottom to push up the content away from the footer.
-- Styling for media queries that where 1440px and up, I was unable position my divs horizontally.
+- Styling for media queries that where 1440px and up, I was unable position my divs horizontally for pages such as the CV page.
 I had used margin-left to move and position them to where I need.
 Though this may not be beneficial for xxx-large screens as this may change the postioning on different screens.
 ## Deployments
 This project was deployed to GitHub Pages using the steps below;